 - BC Bid was introduced in 1996, and is a legacy system that needs to be replaced.

-- The Province of B.C. is actively working to replace BC Bid with modern technology, called “source to contract” or S2C, that will significantly expand on its current functionality.
+- The Province of B.C. is actively working to replace BC Bid with modern technology that will expand on its current functionality.

 - Currently, the Province and over 400 broader public sector organizations use BC Bid to communicate and compete potential contract opportunities.